Middleton Public Library

 In the Lower Level Library

 Sign up for these 30-minute-or-less computer classes by calling 827-7403, stopping by the library's Reference Desk, or emailing info@midlibrary.org.
-E-readers and laptops are welcome at our sessions; please let staff know at sign-up if you plan to bring your own equipment.
+Tablets, phones and laptops are welcome at our sessions.
+Please let staff know at sign-up if you plan to bring your own equipment.

 Topics Could Include: